stpstp/mercator-archive/README.md

 # mercator-archive
-Data archive for the Mercator Observatory
+Data archive for the Mercator Observatory, test 25-06

 ##
 Configuration for online data archive for the Mercator Observatory using gavo DaCHs.